 How to view and search WooCommerce customer order history

 Have you ever wanted to be able to search and filter your WooCommerce customers by their order history?
 Do you want to find all the customers who have purchased one product but not another?
-In the following tutorial, I will show you how to use Users Insights to view, search, filter, and analyze your customers using the WooCommerce customer order history data.
+In this tutorial, I’ll show you how to use the Users Insights plugin to view, search, filter, and analyze your WooCommerce customer order history so you can better manage your WooCommerce store and optimize your customer experience.

 Benefits of knowing your customer history